 - Exception: There are some words that entered the language as acronyms, but have since become regarded as non-acronyms.
-Two examples are "laser" and "scuba" (an internet search will show you what those acronyms stand for if you are interested).
+Two examples are "laser" and "scuba."
 Such words are allowed.

 - The word is not part of the English language.
 Alphabear is currently an English word game.